indico/indico/indico/htdocs/ihelp/html/_sources/PaperReviewingGuides/PaperReviewingManagers/PaperReviewingManagers.txt

 -----------------

-Manager of the Paper Reviewing Module
+Manager of the paper reviewing module
 -------------------------------------

 The manager of the module can modify all the settings and is responsible for the paper reviewing process.
 He creates the reviewing team and assigns contributions to the team.
-If you are a manager of the Paper Reviewing you can access it by clicking on ``Manage Paper Reviewing`` link, after you are logged in (see the following figure).
+If you are a manager of the Paper Reviewing you can access it by clicking on the ``Manage Paper Reviewing`` link, after you are logged in (see the following figure).